PriyanshiSangwan/AI-Interview-Coach/PROJECT_DOCUMENTATION.md

 Each category is scored from 0–10.

-The overall score is also calculated on a 0–10 scale.
+The system also generates an overall score on a 0–10 scale.

+8. Detailed AI Review

+For every completed answer, the application can display a detailed performance review containing:

+Your Answer

+The candidate's submitted answer is displayed for review.

+Score Breakdown

+The system displays individual scores for:

+Relevance
+Communication
+Clarity
+Structure
+Role Knowledge
+Problem Solving
+Overall Score
+What You Did Well

+The AI identifies specific strengths in the candidate's response.

+Areas to Improve

+The AI identifies weaknesses or areas where the response could be stronger.

+How You Can Improve

+The system provides actionable recommendations for improving the response.

+Example of a Better Answer

+The AI can generate an example of a stronger answer to help the candidate understand how the response could be improved.

-8. Follow-up Question Logic
+9. Follow-up Question Logic

-The AI determines whether a follow-up question is appropriate.
+The AI determines whether a follow-up question is appropriate based on the candidate's answer.

 A follow-up may be generated when: